 - Use heavy duty thread (i.e. jeans or upholstery thread).
 Heavy-duty thread made from polyester, cotton-wrapped polyester or cotton are best for canvas.
 Wool and upholstery thread are also very strong threads but while they might be perfect on a heavy duty machine, these thicker threads may not work well in the bobbin of a home sewing machine.
 If you still want to use these threads, see the tips below.

 - Adjustments to the bobbin tension settings or a different bobbin casing may be necessary.
 On the canvas bag project I found adjusting bobbin tension to lower worked well on my machine.

 - You may need to clean your machine regularly while working on a project using canvas, as heavy duty thread tends to leave a lot of lint behind.

 - A longer stitch length (3 to 3.5) works best with heavy duty or thick fabrics.
 It makes a nice looking stitch and makes sewing through multiple layers easier.

 - Use clips and tape instead of pins.
 Multiple layers of thicker fabrics are difficult to pin, especially if you use stiff interfacing as I did with the rounded top tote.

-- If you use heavy duty canvas and stiff interfacing like the one I used for the rounded top bag is best to apply interfacing up to the seam allowance so when you’re sewing, your needle only has to go through 2 layers of canvas (something I’ve learnt after I finished the project; it would’ve made my life so much easier!)
+- If you use heavy duty canvas and stiff interfacing like the one I used for the rounded top bag is best to apply interfacing up to the seam allowance so when you’re stitching, your needle only has to go through 2 layers of fabric (something I’ve learnt after I finished the project; it would’ve made my life so much easier!)